If you have gone on crash diets or joined an exercise program with little to no results, it may be time to consider cupping for weight loss.

 Cupping improves your metabolism by removing stagnation in your blood.

 As we age, our circulatory system weakens, which interferes with the movement of blood.
-In traditional Chinese terms, we refer to this as blood stagnation or “dampness”.
+In traditional Chinese terms, we refer to this as blood stasis or “dampness”.

-Cupping eliminates stagnant blood: When you apply it on your skin, it loosens up connective tissue and opens up capillaries, allowing newly oxygenated blood to pour into the area of application.
+Cupping therapy loosens up connective tissue and opens up capillaries, allowing newly oxygenated blood to pour into the area of application.
 This helps your cells grow, repair and in the process accelerate your metabolism.

-At the same time, this process flushes out old stagnated blood through the lymphatic system, carrying waste and ruptured fat cells along with it.
+At the same time, this process flushes out the stagnated blood through the lymphatic system, carrying waste and ruptured fat cells along with it.

 What makes cupping so special is that it can affect tissues up to four inches beneath the skin.
 This makes it one of the best deep-tissue therapies available, since it can even remove visceral fat nestled around your internal organs.